How To Withdraw A Foreign Kansas LLC Or Corporation

 Do you need a Kansas Department of Revenue clearance first?

 Kansas does not require tax clearance prior to withdrawal.
-However, if you have past due annual reports, you will have to file them before the SOS will allow you to withdraw your corporation or LLC from Kansas.
+However, if you have past due Kansas Biennial Reports, you will have to file them before the SOS will allow you to withdraw your corporation or LLC from Kansas.

 How long does it take the state to process the withdrawal filing?